 Reverend Mark Whitlock II, Economic Development Officer of First AME Church in Los Angeles, shared the FAME Renaissance Center model for economic development with attendees of his workshops.
-Rev. Whitlock, in explaining that the Renaissance Center is a business incubator, talked about what the center does and how it is successful in supporting small busiOne of the goals of this conference was to draw people's attention to the power and influence that our faith-based communities possess and their ability to influence change.
-It is the hope of the nesses.
+Rev. Whitlock, in explaining that the Renaissance Center is a business incubator, talked about what the center does and how it is successful in supporting small businesses.
 He showed how business incubators affect a community, citing a 1997 study funded by the U.S. Department of Commerce finding that firms graduating from incubators have an 87 percent success rate and that 84 percent remain in their local communities.
 He also shared insights on how other faith-based organizations could emulate the FAME model.